K-Sato1995/gatsbyBlog/content/posts/How-to-run-CLI-commands-from-ruby-programs/index.md

 ---
 title: "How to run CLI commands from ruby programs"
-description: This is how you run CLI commands from Ruby programs.
 slug: how-to-run-cli-commands-from-ruby-programs
 date: 2019-07-02
 language: english
 cover: ./cover.png
+generate-card: false
 tags:
   - Ruby
+description: This is how you run CLI commands from Ruby programs.
 ---
 # The Ruby System Method